-PURCHASES THROUGH SKYWARD
+PURCHASES

-Requisitions need to be submitted for all purchases, local and otherwise, prior to purchase.
-Do not order over the phone.
-In special situations the central office will place phone orders.
-Requisitions need to be completed in the Skyward software.
+- Purchases must be approved by the principal before actual purchase. - A requisition (Skyward, district fund) or voucher (fillable form, building fund) needs to be submitted for all purchases, local and otherwise, prior to purchase. - Do not order over the phone. - In special situations the district office will place phone orders. - Requisitions need to be completed in the Skyward software.